openvar/variantValidator/MANUAL.md

 You can select all transcripts by passing 'all', or use multiple transcripts with:
 > select_transcripts = 'NM_022356.3| NM_001146289.1| NM_001243246.1'

+Variant validator produces a dictionary output that contain all possible interpretations of the input variant.

 View supported transcripts for a gene example: HGNC gene symbol https://www.genenames.org/
 > variantValidator.validator.gene2transcripts ('HTT')
 RefSeq Transcript